PetrouilFan/Spotdl_GUI/README.md

 - Add a progress bar for the download
 - Fix the thread handling
 - Add a way to cancel the download
+- Download each playlist in a separate folder
 - open for more suggestions :)